 June 30, 2024 – Chicago, Illinois

-It is a show day.
-The competition tonight includes seven World Class Corps in this order of performance: Madison Scouts, Blue Stars, Colts, Phantom Regiment, Boston Crusaders, Carolina Crown, and The Cavaliers.
+I always wake up more excited on show days, anticipating more thrills at the 50-yard line.
+Tonight, the Cavalcade of Brass will be at the Benedictine Stadium in nearby Lisle, IL.
+The Cavaliers will host six other world-class DCI corps for an early season match-up in this order of performance: Madison Scouts, Blue Stars, Colts, Phantom Regiment, Boston Crusaders, Carolina Crown, and The Cavaliers.
 To start us off, there will be performances from Rosemont King Cobras, Eclipse, Sound of Sun Prairie, and Colts Cadets.
+Ten performances in one evening is a lot, but I think my thalamus gland can take it.

-Tonight, the six of us will attend DCI’s Cavalcade of Brass.
-This part of my Midwest tour will be in the company of five other drum corps brothers.
+I will be in the company of five other drum corps brothers.
 We are celebrating the life of Sandra Bertelle, a former performer and visual judge.
-Sandy paved the path for other women judges.
+Sandy paved the path for other women DCI and Winter Guard judges.
 She was known and loved by many in the activity, including her former colleagues in the judging world.
-I learned much from Sandy over the past 7 years.
-Our paths crossed when I met the Martins from Rochester, New York, her adopted brothers.
-Other members of this esteemed company include founding members of Carolina Crown.
+I learned much from Sandy over the past seven years since meeting her through brothers Garry and Tim.
+Other members of this esteemed company include two founding board members of Carolina Crown, Doug and Bill, and Tim and Sandy’s friend and fellow drum corps fan, Jim.
+Ironically, Sandy organized this gathering because she felt it necessary for us to all be together.
+After all, life is short.
+And it’s getting shorter for some of us with medical issues, hers in particular.
 A rich drum corps legacy resides with these people that I would not have otherwise met if I hadn’t run away with the drum corps in 2017 as a volunteer and writer.
+I am honored to be among them.
+To sit with them at the 50 tonight will be very special and a departure from my usual solo fan status.
+In honor of Sandy, we will eat, drink, and be merry together for the next three days.
+I will do my best to keep you posted.

 June 31, 2024 – Naperville, Illinois.